parimalsatyal/neustadt.fr-metalsmith/src/reviews/testing-hovding-invisible-helmet.md

 ---
-title: Trying Hövding, the Invisible Bike Helmet
+title: Trying Hövding, the Invisible Bike Helmet from Sweden
-date: 2015-09-17
+date: 2015-09-23
 blurb: Hövding is a high-tech challenge to the age-old bike helmet.
 It's smart, looks great and will set you back about 300€.
 Is it worth it?
 type: product review
 ---